AkashDas253/Practice_Vanilla_Frontend/project/swipe_snake/readme.md

 # Swipe Snake

-**Swipe Snake** is a modern version of the classic Snake game that you can play using either keyboard arrow keys or swipe gestures on a mobile touchscreen.
-The game tracks your score and saves the highest score in the browser's memory.
+Swipe Snake is a modern version of the classic Snake game playable with keyboard arrow keys (desktop) or swipe gestures (mobile).
+The game tracks your score and saves the highest score in your browser.

 ## Features:
 - **Arrow Key Controls** (for desktop)